aerogear/graphql-link/README.md

 ### Importing all the fields of an upstream graphql endpoint.

 If you want to import all the fields of an upstream endpoint object, simply don't specify the name for the field to mount the query on to.
+The following example will import all the query fields onto the `Query` type and all the mutation fields on the `Mutation` type.

 ```yaml
 types: